Food of Milan: Top 10 Dishes You Must Eat in Milan

 The soup is simmered slowly to allow all the ingredients to marry together harmoniously.

 Many regions lay claim to the origins of Minestrone soup.
-What makes Minestrone Milanese different is that it uses rice instead of the pasta that is used in other regions where the soup is a staple.
+What makes Minestrone Milanese different from others is that it uses rice instead of the pasta that is used in other regions of Italy where the soup is a staple.

 Minestrone Milanese can be enjoyed on its own as a light meal or served as an appetizer before indulging in other traditional Milanese dishes.